 Supervised Fine-Tuning and Reinforcement Learning from Human Feedback

 SFT typically serves as the foundation, teaching models basic instruction-following skills using explicit examples.
-This phase creates the fundamental behaviors and response patterns that make models useful for human interaction.
+Thus creating the fundamental behaviors and response patterns that make models useful for human interaction.

-RLHF builds upon this foundation by optimizing for human preferences rather than exact response matching.
-After SFT, models undergo additional training using a reward model trained on human preference data.
+RLHF builds upon this foundation by optimizing for human preferences.
+After SFT, models undergo** additional training using a reward model trained on human preference data**.
 This approach allows for more detailed optimization of qualities like helpfulness, harmlessness, and honesty that are difficult to capture in explicit instruction-response pairs.

 Most successful modern LLMs use both techniques sequentially.
 The combination approach allows teams to benefit from SFT's reliability while gaining RLHF's ability to optimize for subjective qualities that matter to users.